amit08255/shaka-player-react-with-ui-config/basic-implementation/README.md

 ## Basic implementation of Shaka Player in ReactJS

-This is simple ReactJS app with basic implementation os shaka player.
+This is simple ReactJS app with basic implementation of shaka player.
 In this app, we are just loading a simple video in shaka player in our app.

 ## Installing app